dave7m/PLP/Assignment 3/State Machine/Readme.md

 ##Readme

+For the third Assignment, the action names of the transitions from auto-forwarding states should in my opinion match with the action names of the states that called them.
+E.g In rolling.machine, the transition "Rolling" has the same action name (slide) as the auto-forwarding state that called it (called by rolling, which itself was called by slide).
+However, with this logic, the doggo.machine would not work, thus I decided to ignore any action names in transitions from auto-forwarding states.
+You'll find in the validator some commented code that shows I would have tested for this.

+\
+Also, the parser ignores invalid states, and does not try to recover, so @!abc{hi} is not valid and ignored, @!abc2{hi} is valid, @abc{hi} is not valid and ignored.

+\
 https://zetcode.com/golang/flag/

 First, copy the path of your .machine file.
 If you try to run it without the path variable,